Your Type

 "Your Type" is a song recorded by Canadian singer Carly Rae Jepsen for her third studio album, Emotion (2015).
 She co-wrote the track with Wayne Hector, Tavish Crowe, and its producers Rami Yacoub and Carl Falk.
 "Your Type" is a 1980s-inspired synth-pop song about unrequited love.
-Initially released to digital retailers August 14, 2015 as the fourth and final promotional single leading up to the album's release, it was re-issued as the third official single on November 9, 2015.
+The song was issued as the seventh single on August 14, 2015.
 An official remix package debuted December 11, 2015.
 An accompanying music video was released on November 3, 2015.
 The song received mostly positive feedback from the critics.
 It did not have chart success, only entering three component charts in Canada.

 Composition

 "Your Type" is a midtempo synth-pop and electropop love song influenced by 1980s music.
 The ballad finds Jepsen expressing her interest in pursuing a romantic relationship with someone despite her belief that she is not their "type" and explores the concept of unrequited love.
 During live performances, she revealed that the song was about a guy whom she fell for who she later finds out was gay, similar to what her single "Call Me Maybe"'s video was about.